EASEAS/carla/Docs/how_to_build_on_windows.md

 | `make rebuild` | Rebuilds Carla project, dependencies not build |

-If you build Carla for the first time or after you clean the project it will probably ask you to build the `UE4Editor-CarlaUE4.dll` and `UE4Editor-Carla.dll` also (as is needed for coocking the content for launch Carla), agree and the project will be opened in the Unreal Engine in a few minutes.
+If you build Carla for the first time or after you clean the project it will probably ask you to build the `UE4Editor-CarlaUE4.dll` and `UE4Editor-Carla.dll` also (as is needed for cooking the content for launch Carla), agree and the project will be opened in the Unreal Engine in a few minutes.

 Example of building Carla 0.9.0 for first time:
 ```cmd